Leaseweb/LswMemcacheBundle/README.md

 NB: This bundle no longer uses the PHP "memcached" extension that uses "libmemcached", see "Considerations".

+PHP7 support is currently available by compiling and installing: https://github.com/websupport-sk/pecl-memcache

 ### Installation

 To install LswMemcacheBundle with Composer just add the following to your 'composer.json' file: